The Primary Source Of Information For Osha Standards Is

 Bookmark Key Resources

-Once you've identified the most relevant sections of OSHA.And gov for your industry or operation, bookmark them.
-Create a dedicated folder in your browser or print key pages for quick reference during training sessions, safety meetings, or when developing new procedures.
+Once you've identified the most relevant sections of OSHA.That's why gov for your industry or operation, bookmark them.
+Also, create a dedicated folder in your browser or print key pages for quick reference during training sessions, safety meetings, or when developing new procedures.
 Many organizations also maintain internal libraries of printed CFR sections, updated annually.

 Train Your Team on Source Verification

 Don't assume your employees know where to find authoritative information.
-During safety training, walk them through accessing OSHA.gov and demonstrate how to search for specific standards.
+Even so, during safety training, walk them through accessing OSHA.
+In practice, gov and demonstrate how to search for specific standards.
 When questions arise about procedures or requirements, encourage employees to look up the standard themselves rather than relying on what they've heard secondhand.

 Regular Review and Updates